MerveNurGuler/DeepKin/README.md

 ## DeepKin

 This tool is designed for mismatch calculation and relatedness prediction using a Convolutional Neural Network (CNN) for genetic data.
 It supports both low-coverage and high-coverage genomes.
-The tool processes input files, calculates mismatches, generates CNN inputs, and performs predictions.
+The tool processes input files (PLINK's .map and .ped files), calculates mismatches, generates CNN inputs, and performs predictions.

 ## Installation